teckglobal/teckglobal-brute-force-protect/readme.txt

 * Initial release with brute force and geolocation.

 == Upgrade Notice ==

+= 1.1.2 =
+Upgrade for improved settings page usability and a more detailed "View Details" popup.

 = 1.1.0 =
 Upgrade for notifications, CAPTCHA, rate limiting, threat intelligence, user agent logging, and settings management.